dawiddyrcz/Tekla-Structures-rpt-tpl-parser/README.md

-# Tekla-tbp-unpack
-Simple application to unpack the Tekla BIMsight "*.tbp" files into models (IFC, DWG, STP etc.)
-It is avaiable on Tekla Warehouse: https://warehouse.tekla.com/#!/catalog/details/44edfb15-e686-47b1-b770-33990327ecec

-I am learning git console on this project.
+This assembly parse Tekla Structures rpt and tpl files into c# objects

+Library is not ready yet.